splintered-reality/py_trees_js/README.md

 See the [Projects](https://github.com/splintered-reality/py_trees_js/projects?query=is%3Aopen+sort%3Acreated-asc) page for progress and planned milestones.

-## Building a Web App
+## Usage

-Building a complete web application that can render a behaviour tree stream is an effort that can be decomposed into two tasks:
+Building a complete application that can render a behaviour tree stream is an effort that can be decomposed into two tasks:

-1. Creating the html canvas that can be used to render trees and construct a timeline
+1. Creating the web app for rendering trees and visualising a timeline
-2. Wrapping the application in the framework of your choice and connecting it to an external stream
+2. Wrapping the web app in a framework and connecting it to an external stream

 The first stage is purely an exercise with html, css and javascript.
-The latter will depend on your use case - it could be a qt-js hybrid application (as exercised here) for developers, an electron application for cross-platform and mobile deployment or a cloud based service.
+The latter will depend on your use case - it could be a qt-js hybrid application (as exemplified here) for developers, an electron application for cross-platform and mobile deployment or a cloud based service.

-### The HTML Canvas
+This section will walk through how to build a web application with the provided js libraries.
+An example of wrapping the web app within a Qt-Js application will follow.

-Let's start with a basic html page with two divs, one for the tree canvas and one for the timeline:
+To get started, let's begin with a basic html page with two divs, one for the tree canvas and one for the timeline:

 ```xhtml
 <html>